Harrison Guitars

 Gary Benson

 Gary studied composition in Toronto with the late Gordon Delmont and with the New York-based legendary guitarist, Jim Hall.
-An accomplished composer and arranger in his own right, the CJQs’ two CDs feature several of Gary’s original compositions including Labrador, a haunting melody that lingers long in the listener’s mind, reflects another of Gary’s passions, his love of nature.
-He is also a gifted teacher and many of his students over the years have gone on to establish successful careers of their own, all carrying part of Benson’s unique influence with them.
+An accomplished composer and arranger in his own right, the CJQs’ two CDs featured several of Gary’s original compositions including Labrador, a haunting melody that lingers long in the listener’s mind, reflects another of Gary’s passions, his love of nature.
+He was also a gifted teacher and many of his students over the years have gone on to establish successful careers of their own, all carrying part of Benson’s unique influence with them.

 Gary collaborated with Douglas Harrison in 2002 on the Harrison GB Model.
 This instrument is an intrigueing performance-oriented new jazz guitar design that lends itself to customization and molding to the player's specific musical needs.